-- 'The ball was kicked by the player.' - 'The ball was kicked.'
+- 'The ball was kicked by the player.'

+'The ball was kicked.'

 The passive voice emphasises the action rather than who or what is carrying it out.
-As such, the passive voice is generally discouraged in academic writing in the arts and humanities (unless the action is more important) because it can result in vague generalisations and leave the reader unsure who performed the action.
+As such, the passive voice is generally discouraged in academic writing in the arts and humanities because it can result in vague generalisations and leave the reader unsure who performed the action.
 Consider this sentence:

-- 'It is shown that women in Jane Austen's novels were subjected to gender inequality.'
+'It is shown that women in Jane Austen's novels were subjected to gender inequality.'